Monitor Core Web Vitals With Datadog RUM and Synthetic Monitoring | Datadog

-In May 2020, Google introduced Core Web Vitals, a set of three metrics that serve as the gold standard for monitoring a site’s UX performance.
+Core Web Vitals are a set of metrics that represent the most important indicators of a site’s UX performance.
 These metrics, which focus on load performance, interactivity, and visual stability, simplify UX metric collection by signaling which frontend performance indicators matter the most.
-Core Web Vitals will be incorporated into Google’s PageRank algorithm in May 2021, so suboptimal scores will not only lead to increased churn and lost revenue, but may also make it difficult for potential users to find your site in the first place.
-This makes the collection and analysis of these metrics paramount not only to your frontend engineering team’s usability goals, but also to your organization’s bottom line.
+Core Web Vitals scores are used in Google’s PageRank algorithm, so suboptimal scores will not only lead to increased churn and lost revenue, but may also impact SEO performance.

-The addition of Core Web Vitals to RUM and Synthetic Monitoring provides comprehensive visibility into your site’s Core Web Vitals scores.
-In this post, we’ll give a brief overview of the Core Web Vitals, explain their significance to frontend performance, and show how you can:
+You can use Datadog RUM and Synthetic Monitoring to get comprehensive visibility into your site’s Core Web Vitals scores.
+In this post, we’ll give a brief overview of the Core Web Vitals, explaining their significance for frontend performance, and show how you can:

 What are the Core Web Vitals?

-Google specifies three Core Web Vitals: Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS).
+Google specifies three Core Web Vitals: Largest Contentful Paint (LCP), Interaction to Next Paint (INP), and Cumulative Layout Shift (CLS).
 These metrics observe load performance, interactivity, and visual stability, respectively.
 The benchmark for each of these metrics is computed over the 75th percentile of page loads in order to account for mobile performance issues that result from poor network connectivity and are therefore expected.

 Largest Contentful Paint